pku-liang/ksim-ae/README.md

 ## System Requirements

 Install experiments requirements on all machines,
-*if you are using our offered computer for artifact, all the requirements have been installed.*
+*if you are using our offered computer for artifacts, all the requirements have been installed.*

 ```bash
 pacman -S wget rsync \